stacksjs/clarity/docs/showcase.md

 ## First-Party

-The whole Stacks ecosystem is built using `rpx`.
+The whole Stacks ecosystem is built using `clarity`.
 Here are some of the projects utilizing it:

 - [`rpx`](https://github.com/stacksjs/rpx) _(A modern, fast reverse proxy)_
 - [`tlsx`](https://github.com/stacksjs/tlsx) _(A TLS library with automation.
 HTTPS by default through a light-weight library.
 Similar to mkcert.)_